Due to size, the page has been split. WARNING! All spoilers before Rhythm of War are UNMARKED!

 - Broken Ace: Quite possibly Averted, as he's pretty much the only major protagonist not somehow broken.
 This may be the biggest thing keeping him from developing into a Radiant.

-- But for Me, It Was Tuesday: Sometimes has trouble keeping track of what he did to offend any particular female, given how he tends to date every available one around.
+- But for Me, It Was Tuesday: Sometimes has trouble keeping track of what he did to offend any particular woman, given how he tends to date every available one around.

 - Can't Catch Up: At the start of the series, he's one of the biggest badasses around, but by book three, there are so many Knights Radiants and superpowerful spren and worldhoppers with exotic powers running around that being a "mere" Shardbearer is starting to look decidedly underwhelming.
 He has a bit of a quiet crisis of confidence about it, explicitly noting that he's never actually had to feel unimportant before.